 Lug Lacing Methods

-21 Ways To Lace Shoes With Lugs
+22 Different Ways to Lace Shoes With Lugs

 A lug version of Criss Cross Lacing.
 This is the “standard” method of lacing shoes and boots that come with lugs instead of eyelets.
 The laces simply criss-cross as they work their way up the shoe.

 A lug version of Straight Bar Lacing.
 The separate ends take turns running in a full “circuit” through alternate rows of lugs, resulting in horizontal “bars” at both the tops and bottoms of those lugs.

 A lug version of Hiking / Biking Lacing, which keeps the knots & ends to the side, away from either snagging undergrowth or from bicycle chains & cranks.

 A lug version of either Shoe Shop Lacing or Lightning Lacing.
 While this does look interesting, it shifts the sides of the shoe out of alignment, though this may be useful to correct an otherwise ill-fitting shoe.

 Specifically for shoes with lugs, this lacing resembles a series of infinity “∞” symbols.
 Works best with thinner shoelaces because each lug needs to accommodate two passes of shoelace.

 A lug version of Double Back Lacing.
 Although terribly awkward to tighten, this method looks interesting, holds very firmly, and can also be used if you're desperate to shorten long lace ends.

 A lug version of Hash Lacing.
 When used on modern boots and sneakers with a wide gap between the sides, the result resembles a diagonal series of hash “#” symbols.